banodoco/Reigh/structure_detail/task_worker_lifecycle.md

    ```

 4. **Force task processing**:
-   - Set a task to `queued` manually in Supabase dashboard
+   - Set a task to `Queued` manually in Supabase dashboard
    - Worker should pick it up within 3 seconds